NewtonPlus - A Fast Big Number Square Root Function

 return v

-When calculating a square root using Newton’s method (and other methods), we start by finding the most significate digits.
+When calculating a square root using Newton's method (and other methods), we start by finding the most significant digits.
 This first step can be done by choosing a number that is half the number of bits as the inputs.
 So, the number 2101 (a 1 with 101 zeros in binary) will have a good starting point of around 251.
 This roughly gets us started with one bit of accuracy at the correct scale.

 Optimization: Shrinking the Division (Newton Plus)